colinshaw1/portfolio-project-2/README.md

 Rock, Paper, Scissors, Lizard, Spock Game
 --
 For my Milestone project 2 for Code Institute Diploma in Software Development, I have chosen Project Example Idea 1.
 Build an interactive Rock, Paper, Scissors, Lizard, Spock game.
 The goal of the game is the user wants to play an online game that has elements of chance and provide a challenging game with increasing levels of difficulty to entertain online users.
-Potential features to be included are pattern matching functionality, a limeted number of tries before the game is over, a score tracking system, and the ability to play against the computer.
+Potential features to be included are pattern matching functionality, a limited number of tries before the game is over, a score tracking system, and the ability to play against the computer.

 Please click on the link to enjoy a game of Rock, Paper, Scissors, Lizard, Spock game click here <https://colinshaw1.github.io/portfolio-project-2/.>